|

 When

-as they can take.
-Allow them to rest
+solution as they can take.
+Allow them to rest until they fully

 Heat

-It usually occurs as a result of exposure
+normal means.
+It usually occurs as a result of exposure to

 should be sought as soon as possible.